 Last week, the pastor at my hometown church did something new.
 I was so impressed and engaged.
 I immediately gave an offering through Givelify’s mobile and online giving app and sent a kind note to the pastor.
 I’m sure you’re wondering what amazing act he did.
 Well, it was simple.
 He went live on Facebook.
 The go-live culture on social media today is more prevalent in churches than it’s ever been.
 With more opportunities for services virtually, there will be more opportunities for giving donations.
 Places of worship have been swift to adopt virtual options to broadcast services.
 If service can be accessed anywhere, the opportunity to give should be too.
 Giving kiosks are not an option in our current shelter-in-place environment and text giving is nearly impossible to commit to memory from a distance.
 And let me be the first to tell you, there is no check your donors can write and mail in that will deposit into the church’s bank account the next business day.
+It’s all made so much easier when you sign up for Givelify.

 The giving options in an era of social distancing are not all equal.
 As a back-office staff member or volunteer, you may be concerned about handling checks that come in through the mail and visiting the bank every week (or even every day) to deposit the funds due to the pandemic.
 Anything you touch, including checks in the mail, could present harm if you’re not careful.
 You may be equally as shocked to find out your donors’ paper checks aren’t as secure and safe as they might think they are.
 Don’t put yourself through this stress when you don’t have to.
 Read on to learn five reasons why online giving is better than writing a check to your church and share the word with the members in your congregation.